rinmalavi/rinmalavi.github.io/_posts/2014-06-06-git-cheatsheet.md

     git commit -a --amend --no-edit

 merge, mine!
 Disregard what others think the changes should look like...
-This is a bad practice, at this point sever mistakes were made long before.
+This is a bad practice, sever mistakes leading here were already made.

     git merge -X ours other_fork/other_branch